Northumberland Park railway station: Recent history

 Following privatisation in 1994 management of the station was initially allocated to a business unit which succeeded the old British Railways structure before being taken over by West Anglia Great Northern (WAGN) in January 1997.
 Initially owned by Prism Rail, National Express took over operation in July 2000.
 In 1994 responsibility for the operational infrastructure passed to Railtrack.

 In August 2002 signalling control was transferred to the Liverpool Street Integrated Electronic Control Centre (IECC).

 The WAGN franchise was replaced in 2003 by the 'One' franchise although this was later renamed National Express East Anglia.

 The following year following financial difficulties Railtrack was superseded by Network Rail.

 In February 2012 operation of the station changed once again with Abellio Greater Anglia taking over the Greater Anglia franchise.

 In March 2017, following consultation with local authorities and the public, the decision was made to permanently close the ticket office at Northumberland Park.
-The station is now unmanned with assistance reached via station help points.
+The station is now unstaffed with assistance reached via station help points.
 The New Northumberland Park station will also be constructed without a ticket office.